 Audi’s recommended service intervals depend on how the car is used.
 Higher-mileage vehicles that spend more time on motorways and main roads should get serviced every two years or 18,600 miles (whichever comes sooner).
 Cars that typically do fewer miles and shorter trips are advised to get a service every 12 months or 9,300 miles.

 While exact figures for A7 hybrid servicing plans aren’t currently available, Audi typically offers packages based on its cars’ engine size.
 As the A7 plug-in has a 2.0-litre petrol engine, it’s expected that a two-year servicing plan will cost £529 (or just over £22 per month).
 These plans cover the next two consecutive services and are for vehicles up to three years old.

-Thanks to low CO2 emissions of between 40 and 46g/km the Audi A7 TFSI e qualifies for zero road tax (aka Vehicle Excise Duty, or VED) for the first year of ownership.
+Thanks to low CO2 emissions of between 30 and 33g/km the Audi A7 TFSI e qualifies for zero road tax (aka Vehicle Excise Duty, or VED) for the first year of ownership.
 From the second year onwards, there’s a flat £145 per annum to pay.
 Furthermore, an additional levy of £335 must be paid in years two to six, due to the Audi having a list price north of £40,000.
-Therefore, the road tax per annum is £480.
+Therefore, the road tax per annum is £480 during that period.

 In This Review

 - 1VerdictThe Audi A7 TFSI e is good-looking, technologically advanced and efficient plug-in hybrid executive car, but it fails to impress enough to warrant its high price tag

 - 2MPG, CO2 & chargingOfficial figures promise low emissions and excellent fuel economy – but the A7 TFSI e's battery must be used regularly to get close to claimed numbers